zd3nik/SubSim/protocol.md

                       |
                       |  If `equip` is set to `None` the reactor core of the submarine being moved
                       |  takes 1 point of damage.
-                      |
-                      |  NOTE: If you deploy a mine to a square that is occupied by one or more
-                      |        objects the mine will detonate (in the destination square).
     ------------------|---------------------------------------------------------------------------
     S|tn|id|          |  Make the specified submarine sleep this turn and charge 2 equipment items. equip|          |